 The Academy Trust has a comprehensive Risk Register which is reviewed regularly.
 Falling pupil numbers would impact on funding streams for the Academy, making a deficit budget a possibility and affecting long term viability.
-Consequently pupil forecasts are monitored carefully so that appropriate responsive action is taken.
-In setting the basic budget for 2019-20 governors needed to draw on the academy's reserves.
+Consequently, pupil forecasts are monitored carefully so that appropriate responsive action is taken.
+In setting the annual budget for 2020-21 governors did not need to draw on the academy's reserves.